 The word itself appears in countless penmanship and calligraphy texts, and pops up frequently in forum discussions, but it often seems that everyone has a different idea of what it means.
-It would be wrong of me to say that one definition or interpretation of rhythm is more correct than another; after all, the concept itself in the context of penmanship is an inherently abstract, and therefore also a subjective one.
+It would be wrong of me to say that one definition or interpretation of rhythm is more correct than another; after all, the concept itself (essentially musical) in the context of penmanship is an inherently abstract, and therefore subjective one.
 For the purposes of these lessons, however, I have defined a very specific application of rhythm to the training of muscular movement writing, and I will attempt to explain it here.

 The push-pull is a superb exercise for both observing the phenomenon of rhythm, and understanding its integral function in movement writing technique.
 There are two reasons for this: